-- I want to see action. - It is time to stop this. - Even this has raised awareness, more people and agencies will get involved. - I would love to get more involved. - People will be more conscious in the future. - It would be good to get drama groups involved and groups involved in drama. - It is important not to target communities as the problem. - Use of 'language' is essential. - Important not to target families. - A positive momentum and team-work will work.
-People will see then that being involved will make a difference. - Rural areas and adults need to be involved one to one contact. - More PR work is needed. - There needs to be more interaction with young people at local level, on the street comer contact. - There needs to be more recreational facilities for the indigenous people of Kilkenny who cannot afford the expensive gyms etc. Young people need to know that they can get their kicks elsewhere. - There is a massive need to deal with the drugs problem in Kilkenny.
+- 'I want to see action' - 'It is time to stop this'

+- Even this has raised awareness, more people and agencies will get involved' - 'I would love to get more involved' - People will be more conscious in the future' - 'It would be good to get drama groups involved and groups involved in drama' - 'It is important not to target communities as the problem' - 'Use of 'language' is essential' - 'Important not to target families' - 'A positive momentum and team-work will work.
+People will see then that being involved will make a difference' - Rural areas and adults need to be involved one to one contact' - 'More PR work is needed' - 'There needs to be more interaction with young people at local level, on the street corner contact' - 'There needs to be more recreational facilities for the indigenous people of Kilkenny who cannot afford the expensive gyms etc...
+Young people need to know that they can get their kicks elsewhere' - 'There is a massive need to deal with the drugs problem in Kilkenny.
 There is definitely a drug problem in Kilkenny.
-Someone will die soon. - This needs to be brought nationally i.e. the KDl research. - People need to face reality, if something isn 't done now in ten years there will be very few young people who are not caught in the drugs scene in Kilkenny.
-We have to act now to save our kids in the future. - I am just glad that something is being done. - This.. [research],. is putting it about the community and recognising that there is a drugs problem in Kilkenny. - KDl management team, there is good number of people and backgrounds represented.
+Someone will die soon' - 'This needs to be brought nationally' i.e. the K.D.I. research - People need to face reality, if something isn't done now in 10 years there -will be very few young people who are not caught in with the drugs scene in Kilkenny.
+We have to act now to save our kids in the future' - 'I am just glad that something is being done' - 'This ..[research].. is putting it about the community and recognising that there is a drugs problem in Kilkenny - KDI management team, there is good number of people and backgrounds represented'.

-- I thought you were here on your own, it's great to see the numbers on the list and the names, re. the management team. - We talk about our youth being our nations future.
+- I thought you -were here on your own, it's great to see the numbers on the list and the names' re. the management team. - 'We talk about our youth being our nations future.
 We talk about this huge resource that our young people are.
-I often thought that there should be a Minister of Youth, rather than having it fragmented.
-Local member of the Gardai. - It is good that something is actually being done.
-1 will help in anyway I can anal wish you the best of luck. - One lady said 'KDI research and pilot programme and eventual action plan may save someone in the future'. - One man ended the session he attended by saying 'if one person is saved then it's worth doing'. - Peer education is important; the youth will spread the word. - The KDI should become a lobby group. - It is important to record what the KDI are doing. - You need to be aware of illiteracy issues when it comes to organising the courses. - Addiction Counsellor 'I'm fierce excited about it.
+I often thought that there should be a Minister of Youth, rather than having it fragmented' local member of the Gardai. - It is good that something is actually being done.
+I will help in anyway I can and I wish you the best of luck. - One lady said 'KDI research and pilot programme and eventual action plan may save someone in the future' - One man ended the session he attended by saying 'if one person is saved then it's worth while doing'. - Peer education is important the youth will spread the word - The K.D.I, should become a lobby group - It is important to record what the K.D.I, are doing - You need to be aware of illiteracy issues when it comes to organising the courses - Addiction Counsellor 'I'm fierce excited about it.
 It is marvellous what is happening, this will add tremendously to Kilkenny.
-I have no doubt that it will be wonderful'. - Health Promotion Officer 'I hope we can work together to prevent things from escalating out of control'.
+I have no doubt that it will be wonderful' - Health Promotion Officer 'I hope we can work together to prevent things from escalating out of control'